 Wait…what is root bound?

-Step 2: Loosen and trim the root ball
+Step 2: Loosen root ball (and trim if necessary)

-If you want to plant it in a larger pot to encourage it to get bigger, just trim the roots to clean them up a bit.
-Trimming them will be much less of a shock to your plant.
-Think of it as a bit of spring cleaning/pruning.
-While you’re at it, remove any old or dying growth on the plant such as old leaves.
+If you want to plant it in a larger pot to encourage it to get bigger, you can skip trimming.
+But don’t skip over removing any old or dying growth on the plant such as old leaves.

 Interested in plant-related DIYs?
 Check out my test tube propagation station, my glass jar propagation station, my midcentury plant stand, my stainless steel bowl hanging planter, and my hanging plant pot holder.